nazavode/nazavode.github.io/content/post/cmake-doxygen-improved.md

 +++

-Well, after days of hard work we ended up with our lovely code base, a portable CMake build system and we are now facing the task to generate an elegant Doxygen documentation for our anxious customer.
-The typical solution, widely adopted, seems to be the one and only that can be found while googling:
+Well, after days of hard work we ended up with our lovely crafted code base, a portable CMake build system and we are now facing the task to generate a proper Doxygen documentation for our anxious customer.
+The solution, widely adopted, seems to be the one and only that can be found while googling:

 ```cmake
 #-- Adds an Option to toggle the generation of the API documentation